curie-data-factory/helm-charts/charts/redcap/README.md

 helm upgrade --install --namespace default --values ./my-values.yaml my-release curiedfcharts/redcap
 ```

+## Configuration

+The following table lists the configurable parameters of the chart and their default values.

 | Parameter                        | Description                                      | Default                                                             |
 |----------------------------------|--------------------------------------------------|---------------------------------------------------------------------|
 | `image.replicaCount`             | Number of replicas to create                     | `1`                                                                 |